 | 19:30 | Final bistro dinner + wine |

 Day 5 tip — Sacré-Cœur is free and open 24 hours.
 Sunrise and sunset are both stunning.
-The funicular up the hill is included in any metro ticket.
-Place du Tertre's street artists will do a caricature for 20-40 EUR in 5-10 minutes — touristy but a nice souvenir.
-Galeries Lafayette's free rooftop on the 6th floor has the best Eiffel Tower + Sacré-Cœur view in the city.
+The funicular up the hill costs one metro ticket.
+Place du Tertre's street artists will do a caricature for 20-40 EUR in 5-10 minutes — touristy but a fun souvenir.
+Galeries Lafayette's free rooftop on the 6th floor has the best combined Eiffel Tower + Sacré-Cœur view in the city without paying admission anywhere.

 Byzantine-style basilica atop a 130m hill.
 Free entry, open 24 hours.
-The view from the front plaza beats the paid Eiffel Tower observation (28 EUR) — and it's free.
+The view from the front plaza beats the paid Eiffel Tower observation (up to 36.70 EUR) — and it's completely free.
 Arrive an hour before sunset for dusk + city lights.
 Funicular up the hill costs one metro ticket.

 Opened 1893, Paris's biggest department store.
 The 1912 Art Nouveau stained-glass dome is the Instagram money shot.
-Foreign tourists get an extra 5% discount voucher and access to the duty-free counter.
-The 6th-floor rooftop terrace is free — best combined Eiffel + Sacré-Cœur view in the city.
+Foreign tourists get a 5% discount voucher at the welcome desk and access to the duty-free counter.
+The 6th-floor rooftop terrace is free — best combined Eiffel + Sacré-Cœur view without paying a cent.

 Throughout the trip, snap a photo of every receipt — café, restaurant, museum, metro top-up — and Tripop logs it with euro (€) → home-currency auto-conversion.
 Daily and category totals appear in real time.
 Honeymoon or family trip?
 Combine expenses across travel companions in the same itinerary.